scil/LaravelFly/readme.md

 Argument `$server_config_file` is optional, default is `<project_root_dir>/laravelfly.server.config.php`.

 You can make multiple config files which have different listen_port, and you can run multiple server.

+Note: LaravelFly will not supply an artisan command to run server, for the sake of less memory usage.

 ## Stop